Booms, Busts, and Government Stimulated Demand

 • In 1982, Congress (with a Democratic majority) passed the Alternative Mortgage Transactions Parity Act, which allowed non-federally chartered housing creditors to write adjustable-rate mortgages.

-• Clinton put pressure on “Government Sponsored Entity” Fannie May to relax credit requirements in order to try to boost lending to low income buyers.
+• Bill Clinton put pressure on “Government Sponsored Entity” Fannie May to relax credit requirements in order to try to boost lending to low income buyers.
 HUD wanted them to keep 50% of their portfolios in loans to low income people.

-• Clinton threatened to essentially audit lenders and air their dirty laundry if they didn’t comply.
+• Bill Clinton threatened to essentially audit lenders and air their dirty laundry if they didn’t comply.
 Here is what realtytimes was saying back in the beginning of ’03: “Government policies encouraged riskier lending.
 They did this ‘encouraging’ with threats to step in with GSE reform legislation in response to accounting scandals, and other such methods.”
 There is clear evidence of both carrots and sticks being used by the government.

-• Bush continued and expanded these policies.
+• George W. Bush continued and expanded these policies.
 In 2008, Government Sponsored Entities had extended over five trillion in loans, with a mere hundred million in total assets.
 They were able to do this via Fractional Reserve Lending, which is an outdated concept from back when banks didn’t want to have to hold on to large amounts of gold, and more recently is used as a way for central banks to regulate the money supply.

 • Investors would flee if they saw the banks making such high risk loans, so the banks started bundling risky loans and selling them at bargain prices in order to keep profits up for investors.